techkoala/techkoala.github.io/how_https_works/index.md

   server_write_IV [SecurityParameters.fixed_iv_length]
 ```

+{{< admonition quote >}}
-> The master secret is expanded into a sequence of secure bytes, which is then split to a client write MAC key, a server write MAC key, a client write encryption key, and a server write encryption key
+The master secret is expanded into a sequence of secure bytes, which is then split to a client write MAC key, a server write MAC key, a client write encryption key, and a server write encryption key
+{{< / admonition >}}

 使用 `Diffie-Hellman` 算法的 `TLS` 握手细节